Can You Become a Dental Assistant Without Going to School?

 Why Dentists Prefer Certified Assistants

-Here's something worth knowing from the employer side: most dental offices actively prefer to hire certified assistants, even for positions that don't legally require it.
+Here's something worth knowing from the employer side: most dental offices actively prefer to hire certified assistants, even for entry-level positions.

 Why?
 A few reasons: